kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. In the latter stages of pregnancy
 	E. In a patient with morbid obesity

-#### Answer: C. In a patient with significant haematoma of the abdominal wall related to pelvic fracture - ?
+#### Answer: C. In a patient with significant haematoma of the abdominal wall related to pelvic fracture - *FALSE * = A. In a patient with an altered sensorium from a head injury

+Since the first descriptions of diagnostic peritoneal lavage/tap (DPL) by Root and colleagues in the mid-1960s, this technique has remained a mainstay of the evaluation of the patient with possible intra-abdominal injuries after blunt trauma.
+Patients in whom this technique should be considered are listed as follows:

+1. A patient with an altered sensorium from a head injury, drug ingestion or alcohol intoxication.
+2. A patient with altered sensation such as from a spinal cord injury.
+3. A patient with injury to adjacent structures such as the ribs or transverse processes of the vertebrae.
+4. The patient with equivocal findings on physical examination of the abdomen.

+The absolute contraindication to the technique is an obvious indication for laparotomy.
+Relative contraindications include scars on the abdominal wall reflecting previous intra-abdominal operations, the latter stages of pregnancy, morbid obesity, a coagulopathy and significant haematomas of the abdominal wall related to pelvic fractures.

 ### Q3.39
 Which of the following changes is _most likely_ to be seen _after major trauma_?